Singular Value Decomposition as Simply as Possible

 Let’s visualize this with an example.
 Imagine we sheared our square by pushing horizontally on its top left corner (Figure 4A).
 The result is a sheared square, kind of like an old barn tipping over.
 But if we rotated our square before pushing it sideways, the shear would result in only stretching and compressing the square, albeit in a new orientation (Figure 4B).

-This is the geometric essence of SVD.
+This is the geometric essence of the SVD.
 Any linear transformation can be thought of as simply stretching or compressing or flipping a square, provided we are allowed to rotate it first.
 The transformed square or rectangle may have a new orientation after the transformation.

 Why is this a useful thing to do?
 The singular values referred to in the name “singular value decomposition” are simply the length and width of the transformed square, and those values can tell you a lot of things.
 For example, if one of the singular values is 00, this means that our transformation flattens our square.
 And the larger of the two singular values tells you about the maximum “action” of the transformation.